 - Stroke or TIA previously

-We will contact you to arrange review of your Long Term Condition.
-However, if you have a query please telephone the Nurses' Secretary (Lisa) direct on 01986 891718.
+We will contact you by letter to arrange your Long Term Condition Review.
+If you have any queries, please do not hesitate to contact the Nursing Administrator Sally on 01986 891718.

 If you have none of the above, but are still on regular medication, please make an appointment with your doctor instead.